 The right claiming strategy is worth an extra $100 – $200 a month

-Clearly cost of living adjustments aren’t going to dramatically pad your income in retirement.
+Clearly cost of living adjustments aren’t going to dramatically pad your income in retirement, and inflation is a very real worry for retirees who are trying to cover the same exact expenses they were last year, all of which are now more expensive.
 But if you are a near-retiree — or even years away from leaving the daily grind — there’s a much more rewarding way to give yourself a healthier raise: Be very strategic about when you file for Social Security benefits.

 Filing for benefits too early could permanently reduce your monthly income by as much as 30%.

 The key is to not file too early.
 Once you reach “full retirement age” (which is around 67 if you’re born in 1960 or later), you become eligible for unreduced Social Security benefits.
 But… every year you delay filing for benefits beyond your full retirement age will increase your monthly benefit by 8% a year.

 Based on the averages above, that means getting $1,666 a month payout instead of $1,543.
 For couples both receiving benefits, it means an extra $207.